RNRetailer/terminal-gmail-client/README.md

 - Download attachments

-- Mark email as read / unread
+- Mark email as read / unread or spam / not spam

 - Reply to email using the default EDITOR on your system